- Security experts have taken to a Sky TV business programme to explain that companies are lagging when it comes to cyber security.

 Whilst it’s not entirely possible to eliminate the threat of ransomware, Paul Baird, UK Chief Technical Security Officer at Qualys takes the opportunity on the programme to advise that there are six key steps that companies can take to protect against cybercrime.

-1. Organisations need to be very wary of their data assets and understand what they have on their network.
+1. Organisations need to be aware of their data assets and understand what they have on their network.

 2. Firms need to think about vulnerability management across their systems, understanding where the vulnerabilities and misconfigurations in their systems lie.